microsoft/msquic/README.md

 MsQuic
 ======

-MsQuic is an implementation of the [IETF QUIC](https://tools.ietf.org/html/draft-ietf-quic-transport) protocol by Microsoft.
-It is a cross platform, general purpose QUIC library written in C.
+MsQuic is a Microsoft implementation of the [IETF QUIC](https://tools.ietf.org/html/draft-ietf-quic-transport) protocol.
+It is cross platform, written in C and designed to be a general purpose QUIC library.

+> **Important** The MsQuic library, as well as the protocol itself, is still a work in progress.
+Version 1 is not yet finalized and may continue to experience breaking changes until it is finalized.

 [![Build Status](https://microsoft.visualstudio.com/OS/_apis/build/status/microsoft.msquic?branchName=master)](https://microsoft.visualstudio.com/OS/_build/latest?definitionId=45975&branchName=master)